Discover Brand Kits: Exclaimer's new method for governing your brand across the digital communications that matter most.Find out more

 Email sign-off examples

-It’s time to launch into examples.
+It’s time to launch into some examples.
+We’ve grouped popular email sign-offs into these categories:

 Formal email sign-offs

 The following sign-offs are generally recognized as formal and are classed as professional email closings.
-They can be used in nearly any email scenario and shouldn’t cause problems.
+They can be used in nearly any email scenario and shouldn’t cause any problems.

 This being said, some people argue that ‘Regards’ and ‘Best’ are abrupt and come off as insensitive, while others vouch strongly for these.
-We’ll leave you to decide!

 • Best